-That's a nut only Congress can crack, Amazon and other companies have contended, and California's law and its massive market share have led to a burst
+That's a nut only Congress can crack, Amazon and other companies have contended, and California's law and its massive market share have led to a burst of Congressional action.

 In July, U.S. Sen. Dick Durbin, D-Ill., introduced a Main Street Fairness Act with support from trade organizations such as the National Retail Federation and the Retail Industry Leaders Association; both groups voiced support for the Womack-Speier bill, as well.

 But Speier said her bill is "dramatically different" from Durbin's in that his creates a national sales tax covering all states, while hers authorizes states to collect their own.

 Paul Misener, Amazon's vice president of global public policy, issued a statement agreeing that the sales tax issue must be resolved in Congress, and that a federal law will let states address their budget shortfalls.